 5.2b gives 0.1% gain with 2% encoder runtime increase for RA.
 Not good tradeoff in terms of performance vs. complexity.

-5.1 ia asserted to be a straightforward modification, and gives good gain in chroma (as can be expected as it is for CCSAO), and even 0.2% luma gain in LB.
+5.1 is asserted to be a straightforward modification, and gives good gain in chroma (as can be expected as it is for CCSAO), and even 0.2% luma gain in LB.

 Decision: Adopt JVET-Y0106

 EE2 contributions: Enhanced compression beyond VVC capability (18)

-Contributions in this area were discussed in the context of the summary report JVET-Y0024.
+Contributions in this area were discussed in the context of the summary report JVET-Y0024 (see section 5.3.1).

 JVET-Y0058 EE2-3.13: Modifications of IBC Merge/AMVP List Construction [N. Zhang, K. Zhang, L. Zhang, J. Xu (Bytedance)]